USADF, USAID and GE Partner Launch Off-Grid Energy Challenge in Three Rounds

 Ensuring responsible and transparent management of energy resources

-Initial countries targeted include Kenya, Uganda, Tanzania, Ethiopia, Ghana, Nigeria, and South Sudan.
+Initial countries targeted include Kenya, Uganda, Tanzania, Ethiopia, Ghana, Nigeria, and Liberia.

 The USADF Off-Grid Energy Challenge

 US African Development Foundation partnered with GE Africa to promote innovative solutions that develop, scale-up or extend the use of proven technologies for off-grid energy – reaching communities not served by existing power grids.
-This USD $2 million challenge will award grants of up $100,000 each to African companies and organizations providing off-grid solutions that deploy renewable resources and power local economic activities.
+This $2.4 million challenge will award grants of up $100,000 each to African companies and organizations providing off-grid solutions that deploy renewable resources and power local economic activities.
 Challenge winners will have near-term solutions to the power needs of productive and commercial activities, including agriculture production and processing, off-farm businesses, and commercial enterprises.